Fundamental Rights of India

 • Place of birth

-Article 15 allows the government to make special laws for women and children.
+This article also allows the government to make special provisions for women, children, and backward classes.

 Article 16 – Equality of Opportunity in Public Employment

-Article 16 ensures that all citizens get equal opportunity in government jobs.
+Article 16 ensures that all citizens have equal opportunity in government jobs.
+No one can be denied a job based on religion, caste, gender, or place of birth.

 Article 17 – Abolition of Untouchability